What is Pain? Causes and Types

 There are five common types of pain, but some pain can fit into more than one category.
 The five most common types of pain are:

-- Acute pain
+- Acute

-- Chronic pain
+- Chronic

-- Neuropathic pain
+- Neuropathic

-- Nociceptive pain
+- Nociceptive

-- Radicular pain
+- Radicular

 Acute pain means the pain is short in duration, lasting from minutes to about three months (sometimes up to six months).
-Acute pain also tends to be related to a soft-tissue injury or a temporary illness, so it typically subsides after the injury heals or the illness subsides.
+This type also tends to be related to a soft-tissue injury or a temporary illness, so it typically subsides after the injury heals or the illness subsides.
 Acute pain from an injury may evolve into chronic pain if the injury doesn’t heal correctly or if the pain signals malfunction.

-Chronic Pain
+Chronic

 Chronic pain is longer in duration.
 It can be constant or intermittent.
 For example, headaches can be considered chronic pain when they continue over many months or years, even if the pain isn’t always present.
 Chronic pain is often due to a health condition, like arthritis, fibromyalgia, or a spine condition.

-Neuropathic Pain
+Neuropathic

 Neuropathic pain is due to damage to the nerves or other parts of the nervous system.
 It is often described as shooting, stabbing, or burning pain, or it feels like pins and needles.
 It can also affect sensitivity to touch and can make someone have difficulty feeling hot or cold sensations.
 Neuropathic pain is a common type of chronic pain.
 It may be intermittent, meaning it comes and goes, and it can be so severe that it makes performing everyday tasks difficult.
 Because the pain can interfere with normal movement, it can also lead to mobility issues.

-Nociceptive Pain
+Nociceptive

 Nociceptive pain is a type of pain caused by damage to body tissue.
 People often describe it as being a sharp, achy, or throbbing pain.
 It’s often caused by an external injury.
 For example, if you hit your elbow, stub your toe, twist your ankle, or fall and scrape up your knee, you may feel nociceptive pain.
 This type of pain is often experienced in the joints, muscles, skin, tendons, and bones.
 It can be both acute and chronic.

-Radicular Pain
+Radicular

 Radicular pain is a very specific type of pain can occur when the spinal nerve gets compressed or inflamed.
 It radiates from the back and hip into the leg(s) by way of the spine and spinal nerve root.
 People who have radicular pain may experience tingling, numbness, and muscle weakness.
 Pain that radiates from the back and into the leg is called radiculopathy.
 It’s commonly known as sciatica because the pain is due to the sciatic nerve being affected.
 This type of pain is often steady, and people can feel it deep in the leg.
 Walking, sitting, and some other activities can make sciatica worse.
 It is one of the most common forms of radicular pain.

-Treatment of Pain
+Treatment

 Acute pain usually goes away on its own once the cause for the pain has been treated.
 For accidents or a specific injury, this could be once the injury or tissues heal.
 The injury might heal naturally with time or after medication, surgery, or other medical attention is provided.
 Treatment for acute pain depends on the issue or injury causing the pain, if it’s known.